Key Takeaways

 In many faith traditions, a funeral is a somber occasion marked by hushed whispers and solemn liturgy.
 However, when attending a service rooted in Pentecostal funeral traditions, you are likely to experience something entirely different.
 Often referred to as a "Homegoing Service," these events are characterized by vibrant music, spontaneous prayer, and an overwhelming sense of victory.
 Rather than focusing solely on the pain of loss, the charismatic funeral emphasizes the deceased's "promotion" to eternal life.

-Understanding these traditions is essential for anyone attending or planning a service within this faith.
+Understanding these traditions matters for anyone attending or planning a service within this faith.
 Whether you are a lifelong member of a Pentecostal congregation or a guest visiting for the first time, this guide will walk you through the theological foundations, modern 2025-2026 trends, and practical etiquette of these powerful celebrations of life.

 The Theology of the "Homegoing"